mfornace/nupack-docs-dev/sources/design.md

 weights = Weights(my_tubes) # All weights are initialized to 1
 ```

-The weights are initialized to 1, but can be customized to taken any value in the interval $[0,\infty)$.
+The weights are initialized to 1, but can be customized to take any value in the interval $[0,\infty)$.
 Weights can be manipulated by slicing on any subset of 4 indices (in the following order: TargetTube, TargetComplex, TargetStrand, Domain).
 For example:

 ```python
 weights[:, :, :, a1] *= 2